pragmatarget/hugo-theme-fuji/README.md

 ### 📨 Comments area

-Theme supports Disqus, utterances and DisqusJS (for Mainland China user)。
+Theme supports Disqus and utterances。

 by default, disqus uses `{{ .Permalink }}` as `url`, `{{ .File.ContentBaseName }}` as `identifier`.

 Use the `[SITEROOT]/layouts/partials/comment-*.html` to cover `themes/fuji/layouts/partials/comment-*.html`.
-Then you can customize the url and identifier, or set multiple api key, add more settings for using DisqusJS.
-If you want to use DisqusJS, please remember to set `disqusJSApi` to anything in your `config.toml` to load CSS.
+Then you can customize the url and identifier, or set multiple api key, add more settings.

 ### 🔧 Custom stylesheet configuration